 One way to lessen the pain of the out-of-pocket buying experience of the hearing aid purchase is to end the appointment with a discussion of the specific communication goals and expectations of the patient.
 The process works like this:

 - During the HAE, the patient, their communication partner (who should be involved in the appointment) and the clinician create a series of specific communication goals.
-As clinicians know, these goals like something like this:
+As clinicians know, these goals look something like this:

 - To talk on the phone with my grandkids